 Overall, I’ve never been to a dermatologist that was so thorough and spent that much time with me.
 She was friendly, didn’t rush, spoke great English, and provided excellent care.
 This was definitely worth the cost.
 And just remember, that’s without me having to pay any premiums for insurance along the way.
 Even employer-subsidized insurance can cost more than that in premiums along the way.
 I’m pleased with the costs and service I received.

 I walked out and grabbed a taxi from the hospital to the bus terminal for $2.50.
 When we arrived, the bus was already heading out.
 My driver (a very nice guy) pulled up behind the bus and started honking, pulled to the side honking some more, and eventually flagged the bus driver to stop.
 I thanked the cab driver and then took the bus back to Boquete for another $1.75.
-By the way, I got one of the nice, newer, air-conditioned busses for the trip this time!
+By the way, I got one of the nice, newer, air-conditioned buses for the trip this time!

 My big win but a failure to you